SmokeySam/My_Portfolio/README.md

 # UX UI

-## Colors :
+## Colours :

-- I choose to use blue as the primary and secondary colors within my project based upson personal preference of blue being my favourite color.
-My colors of my text are black and white, with blue been used for clickable links and icons.
+- I choose to use blue as the primary and secondary colours within my project based upon personal preference of blue being my favourite colour.
+My colours of my text are black and white, with blue been used for clickable links and icons.

 ## Fonts :